meta-rti/Basic-Video-Call/Group-Video/OpenVideoCall-macOS/guide.md

 Ensure that the device `type` is a valid device type before continuing with the remaining actions in the method.

-Retrieve the device ID from the `type` using the `wujiKit.getDeviceId()` and apply changes to one of the following device types based on the value of `type`:
+Retrieve the device ID from the `type` using the `metaKit.getDeviceId()` and apply changes to one of the following device types based on the value of `type`:

 Value|Description
 ---|---